“Do I need to be technical in digital marketing?”Digital marketer

 Technical writing is a writing discipline where complex ideas are simplified for a specific audience.
 Most technical writing tasks involve creating a knowledge base and user documentation.
 These pages are not meant to acquire leads but to retain current users or current customers.
 That said, technical writing is part of the technical marketer’s arsenal.

-Technical writing involves educating the market and providing directions about a particular task.
+Writing involves educating the market and providing directions about a particular task.
 They have strong research skills, especially on their current user base.
 Establishing retention with current buyers is important.
 So, when tech companies release updates, the current users adopt them.

 10 Technical Marketing Blogs To Boost Your Career